 Repair any Leaking Water or Drain Lines

-- Also, run the water under the sink to ensure that the P-trap (drain) is not leaking.
-If this is the case, reinstall or replace it.
+• Additionally, activate the water flow beneath the sink to verify the absence of any leakage in the P-trap (drain).
+If this is the situation, proceed to reinstall or replace it.

 Repairing External Ceiling Leaks